ShadowGry/emerald-tools/README.md

 ![Steve wearing emerald armour](https://drive.google.com/uc?id=1MdUgS0dScTy2e5tjcqt4oEsjJAqS-Qgd)

 In Minecraft, emeralds are exclusively used for trading.
-This mod gives them more uses, by being able to craft them into tools and armour, while keeping as much of a vanilla aspect.
+This mod gives them more uses by being able to craft them into tools and armour.

 ## What's New
-This mod adds in the following tools and armour into Minecraft:
+This mod adds in the following into Minecraft:

 * Emerald Shovel
 * Emerald Pickaxe